victormeal/Cisco_Nexus_Training_Notes/OTV/OTV_notex.md

 - Overlay Interface
   - Logial OTV tunnel interface
 - OTV Join Interface
-  - Physical link or port-channel to route upstream to the DCI (Data Center Interconnect)
+  - Physical link or port-channel or loopback to route upstream to the DCI (Data Center Interconnect)
 - OTV Control Group
   - Multicast address used to discover the remote sites in the control plane
 - OTV Data Group